ag999git/Python-Programming-book-2026/Regular-Expressions/Regular-Expressions.md

   </details>

   <details>
-    <summary> 14 The following script shows use of non-capturing and capturing groups in removing duplicate words in a sentence:- </summary>
+    <summary> 14 The following script shows use of non-capturing and capturing groups in removing duplicate words in a sentence:- (Click to Expand) </summary>

 ```python